seblabbe/slabbe/docs/source/index.rst

 This reference manual contains many examples that illustrate the usage of slabbe spkg.
-The examples are all tested with each release of slabbe spkg, and should produce exactly the same output as in this manual, except for line breaks.
+The examples are all tested with each release of slabbe spkg, and should produce exactly the same output as in this manual.

 This work is licensed under a `Creative Commons Attribution-Share Alike 3.0 License`__.